Clarkson-Applied-Data-Science/Traffic-Noise-Analysis-Dashboard/README.md

 ## 11. Conclusion
 The Traffic Noise Analysis Capstone delivers a robust system for urban traffic and noise analysis, with an intuitive dashboard and efficient backend.
 It is well-documented and ready for GitHub deployment, meeting academic standards.

-## 12. GitHub Deployment
-1. **Create Repository**:
-   - Name: `Traffic-Noise-Analysis-Capstone`.
-   - Description: `A capstone project for analyzing urban traffic and noise data, featuring a MySQL database and a Flask-based web dashboard with interactive visualizations of vehicle counts and noise levels (dBA).`
-2. **Upload Files**:
-   - Push files as per the structure.
-   - Include `screenshots/`.
-3. **Update Screenshots**:
-   - Replace placeholder paths with raw URLs.
-4. **README**:
-   - Use this file as `README.md` or link to it from a concise `README.md`.